YannMjl/restful/README.md

 # restful

-This project is a clojure web server that demonstrate basic authentication, REST APIs, and deployed on Docker.
+This project is a clojure web server that demonstrate basic authentication, REST APIs, and Docker file for deployment.

 ## Author